The Myths About Addiction

 Addiction Is A Character Flaw

-In fairness, drug use can lead to bad decisions, as well as the tendency to engage in risky behavior, and frequently financial and social consequences.
+Likewise, drug use can lead to bad decisions and the tendency to engage in risky behavior and frequent financial and social consequences.

 But people also act differently and make poor choices that they wouldn’t otherwise make without a drug in their system.

 Drug addiction is now commonly understood to be a disease of the brain.
-When a person is in active addiction, the drug becomes the single most powerful motivator in the their existence.
-Furthermore, their mind has changed in critical ways, which affects their mood, memory, motor-skills, and decision-making.
+When a person is in active addiction, the drug becomes the single most powerful motivator in their existence.
+Furthermore, their minds have changed in critical ways, affecting their mood, memory, motor skills, and decision-making.

-Thinking of it in terms of other illnesses, no one would consider someone with cancer or heart disease a bad person.
-Yes, certain actions may lead up to an illness, but once a person has acquired a disorder, their body takes over and they may be powerless to fight it.
+In addition, thinking of it in terms of other illnesses, no one would consider someone with cancer or heart disease a lousy person.
+Yes, specific actions may lead to an infection, but once a person has acquired a disorder, their body takes over and maybe powerless to fight it.

 If you grew up with an alcoholic or addicted parent, you might naturally have a negative view of substance abusers as people.
 This goes for anyone who’s been negatively affected by an addict during their life.

-But understanding substance abusers as individuals with a medical condition helps others empathize with them, and calls attention to the need for abuse prevention and clinical rehabilitation.
+However, understanding substance abusers as individuals with a medical condition help others empathize with them and call attention to the need for abuse prevention and clinical rehabilitation.
 Call us today if you need more information about overcoming addiction.
 Our experts will help you get a jump start on your new journey towards sobriety.

 Substance Abuse Disorder Is Genetic